AndieNoir/PyPsi/README.md

 python -m pypsi
 ```

-Note: For Linux, you might need to install `python3-tk` or `python3-tkinter` before running
+*Note: Make sure you're using Python 3.
+If you're on Linux, you need to have `python3-tk` or `python3-tkinter` installed.*

 Adding a new entropy
 --------------------